fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

 ## Amazon Virtual Private Cloud (VPC)

 * Networking layer for EC2
-* In a Region a user can have multiple isolated VPC
 * Up to 5 per Region
 * Specify a CIDR from /16 (65k hosts) to /28 (16 hosts)
 * Must specify CIDR and Region at creation